Last Updated on May 8, 2023 by Dave Schoenbeck

 - Create a list of specific goals for candidates to review before taking the position and working toward their first 90 days of employment.

 - Learn from prior hiring mistakes.
-We all make hiring mistakes, but those who don’t learn from them risk making them again.
+Of course, we all make hiring mistakes, but those who don’t learn from them risk making them again.

-Hiring an awesome business coach is an excellent way to avoid the Armageddon of the cost of a bad hire.
-Schedule a call to receive a free coaching session to learn more about building the right team for your business and avoiding costly mistakes.
+Hiring a fantastic business coach is an excellent way to avoid the Armageddon of the cost of a bad hire.
+So schedule a call to receive a free coaching session to learn more about building the right team for your business and avoiding costly mistakes.